-Storm Arwen brings hurricane-force winds, paralyzing snow to United Kingdom
+Storm Arwen brings hurricane-force winds, paralyzing snow to Britain

 The cold did not penetrate into Eastern Europe, western Asia and the Mediterranean, however.
 Remarkably warm conditions swelled over Greece, Turkey and the Balkans, where temperatures exceeded 85 degrees.

-Additional storminess is expected in the U.K. toward midweek with offshore waves climbing to 20 to 30 feet.
+Additional storminess is expected in the U.K. toward midweek, with offshore waves climbing to 20 to 30 feet.
 An average of 150 people perish in U.K. waters every year, more than half of whom never planned on entering the water.
 Slips and falls into rough surf frequently prove deadly.
 The Met Office had also cautioned about “large waves, and beach material being thrown onto coastal roads, sea fronts and homes” leading up to Arwen.